8629

 Return on Invested Capital (ROIC)

-Microchip Technology's five-year average ROIC was 13%, somewhat low compared to the best semiconductor companies that consistently pump out 35%+.
-Its returns suggest it historically did a subpar job investing in profitable growth initiatives.
+Microchip Technology's five-year average ROIC was 12.5%, somewhat low compared to the best semiconductor companies that consistently pump out 35%+.
+Its returns suggest it historically did a subpar job investing in profitable business initiatives.

 The trend in its ROIC, however, is often what surprises the market and drives the stock price.
-Over the last two years, Microchip Technology's ROIC has averaged a 12.4 percentage point increase each year.
-This is a good sign, and if Microchip Technology's returns keep rising, there's a chance it could evolve into an investable business.
+Over the last few years, Microchip Technology's ROIC averaged 10.7 percentage point increases.
+This is a good sign, and if the company's returns keep rising, there's a chance it could evolve into an investable business.

 Is Now The Time?

 Although Microchip Technology is't a bad business, it probably wouldn't be one of our picks.
-Although its revenue growth has been solid over the last three years, Wall Street expects growth to deteriorate from here.
-On top of that, its relatively low ROIC suggests it has struggled to grow profits historically.
+Its revenue growth has been mediocre over the last three years, but at least growth is expected to increase in the short term.
+And while its powerful free cash generation enables it to sustainably invest in growth initiatives while maintaining an ample cash cushion, unfortunately, its relatively low ROIC suggests it has struggled to grow profits historically.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.